danieldiamont/fast-autotest/README.md

 ### Protocols

 Protocols are data structures that define the format of data packets.
+The framework provides a Protocol abstract base class that defines the interface for a protocol.
+A Protocol subclass must implement the following abstract methods:

+- `serialize(self) -> bytes`: Serialize the protocol packet to bytes.
+- `deserialize(cls, data: bytes) -> Protocol`: Deserialize the protocol packet from bytes.
+Implemented as `@classmethod`.

 ### Fixtures